cyalen/syllarust/README.md

 # syllarust
-A simple syllable counter implemented natively in Rust.
-This is based on the work of the [python-syllables team](https://github.com/prosegrinder/python-syllables), which implents the same functionality in Python.
+A simple syllable counter implemented natively in Rust, with additional bindings for python.
+This is based on the work of the [python-syllables team](https://github.com/prosegrinder/python-syllables), which implements the same functionality in natively Python.

 My goal was to bring the same ease/simplicity to Rust - and use Rust's fearless concurrency model to help improve the speed/quality at which syllable counts can be generated.
 This means if you're trying to generate syllable counts for large NLP/LLM applications where speed matters, this may be the crate you're looking for!